canorve/EllipSect/docs/howto.md

     component is measured check the output file at that angle with the *-sbout* option

 * EllipSect is not adapted for the GALFIT Fourier modes

+* If you fit different surface brightness models for the same galaxy, you will notice that (sometimes) the surface brightness of the galaxy slightly vary for the different model fits.
+This will give you the impression that there is something wrong with the code, but as explained above, the photometric data is extracted from an ellipse centered at the galaxy.
+The photometry will be different if different model fits have different ellipse parameters.
+To correct for this "problem", manually provide the same axis ratio and position angle for the fit models you use for the same galaxy.
+See the first example of this page.

+* Ulises escribe aqui